edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-incremental-backup-and-restore.md

 If you specify the `gprestore` option `--incremental` to restore data from a specific incremental backup, you must also specify the `--data-only` option.
 Before performing the restore operation, `gprestore` ensures that the tables being restored exist.
 If a table does not exist, `gprestore` returns an error and exits.

 :::warning
-Changes to the Cloudberry Database segment configuration invalidate incremental backups.
+Changes to the Apache Cloudberry segment configuration invalidate incremental backups.
 After you change the segment configuration (add or remove segment instances), you must create a full backup before you can create an incremental backup.
 :::